-As mentioned, “school” can be defined in a million different ways these days, which means some of these benefits might speak louder to you than others.
+"School” can be defined in a million different ways these days, which means the different afterschool benefits might speak louder to you than others.

 As we go through the following, though, the simple point is that school is just different than what kids and teens are accustomed to—they’re learning from teachers differently, however that might be; they’re doing homework differently, however that might be; they’re being tested differently, they’re socializing differently, etc.